dav009/dagster/docs/sections/learn/guides/dagster_pandas/dagster_pandas.rst

 constraint objects live in ``dagster_pandas/constraints.py``.
 Two such constraints are the ``RowCountConstraint`` and ``StrictColumnsConstraint``.

-Let's extend the example above to illustrate this:
+This looks like:

 .. literalinclude:: ../../../../../examples/dagster_examples/dagster_pandas_guide/shape_constrained_pipeline.py
-   :lines: 12-17
+   :lines: 9-11
    :caption: shape_constrained_pipeline.py

-So if we rerun the above example with this dataframe, nothing should change.
+If we rerun the above example with this dataframe, nothing should change.
 However, if we pass in 100 to the row count constraint, we can watch our pipeline fail that type check.

 .. _dataframe_summary_statistics: